MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample2.md

 ![Define annotation parameters](images/tutorials/dataobjects/surfaces/DO7_07.png "Define annotation parameters")

 You can design the annotation overlay as you like in the tab *User*.
-We decided to only display the minimum and maximum distance between both WEMs.
+We decided to only display the minimal (the minimum minimum) and maximal (the maximum minimum) distance between both WEMs.

 ![Annotation design](images/tutorials/dataobjects/surfaces/DO7_04.png "Annotation design")